The Problem

 Self-play training in 25,000-game milestones.
 Each generation challenges the champion.
 Only the strong survive.

-Beat Quackle
+Crack Quackle

 Follow the Journey